GuanLab/Microarray/README.md

 ## Dataset
-The data can be directly downloaded from our web server:
+The data can be directly downloaded from [https://osf.io/g4qxu/?view_only=3aaf0f0469744e54befbc4f86143ab47] on Open Science Framework:
-* Microarray recovered probe expression: contains 1703 recovered samples
+* recovered: contains 1703 recovered samples
 * Contam_genes: contains the list of contaminated genes for every positive sample
+* label: human-labelled microarray images

 ## Codes for experiments